willfineberg/chi-tif-parser/README.md

     - Bottom-Left UI: This panel is populated with a Bar Chart that visualizes all values of the currently selected variable for the TIF that was clicked.

 ### What Are These Variables?

 Data for Chicago TIF Districts are released once per year.
-A yearly report for each TIF contains a variety Here are explanations for each data variable accessed in the [Chicago Top TIFs Web App](https://wtfineberg.users.earthengine.app/view/toptifs):
+A yearly report for each TIF contains a variety of different metrics, but the ones listed below are the values that we have obtained from all PDFs from 2010 through 2022.
+Please refer to these explanations while using the [Chicago Top TIFs Web App](https://wtfineberg.users.earthengine.app/view/toptifs):

 | Variable                               | Explanation                                 |
 | -------------------------------------- | ------------------------------------------- |
 | **TIF Lifespan**                       | The starting year through the proposed ending year. |